-- The program is flexible and compatible with any major, as well as semester away and study abroad programs.
+- The program is flexible and compatible with semester away and study abroad programs.

-- The program has more than twenty Holy Cross faculty boasts more than a dozen members in five different departments (biology, chemistry, mathematics and computer science, philosophy, and psychology) who teach neuroscience-related courses and/or involve students in neuroscience-related research.
+- The program has more than twenty Holy Cross faculty affiliates from six different departments (biology, chemistry, mathematics and computer science, philosophy, physics, and psychology) who teach neuroscience-related courses and/or involve students in neuroscience-related research.
 The breadth, scope, and opportunity for students to engage in in-depth inquiry are unusually large for an institution of our size.

 - Several distinguished scholars are invited to campus every year to speak on a broad range of neuroscience-related topics and interact with students.